stadiamaps/ferrostar/README.md

 ### Rust

 The project should always be developed using the latest stable Rust release.
-While we don't necessarily *intend* to use new language features the day they land, there really isn't any reason to lag behind the latest stable.
+While we don't intend to use every new language features the day it lands, there isn't any reason to lag behind the latest stable.

 ### Swift

-Our initial Swift compiler requirement will be set at 5.5, since we will be leveraging async/await.
+The core requires Swift 5.9+, as we are iterating on a more ergonomic [wrapper](https://github.com/stadiamaps/maplibre-swiftui-dsl-playground) for MapLibre Native in parallel, and it leverages macros.

 ### iOS

-We will initially target the current iOS major version (16.0).
-It is already run by 72% of devices, and iOS 16 introduced many helpful changes.
+We will initially target the current iOS major version (17.0).
-As new releases appear, we will eventually make some decisions on how far back to support (depending on the desirability of new features and adoption rate).
-Fortunately iOS users are fairy quick to upgrade.
+We will eventually support at least the previous major version, but iOS 17 brought many SwiftUI updates that dramatically simplify the code.

 ### Android